Support programmes

 The "Operational Mobility Management" funding programme launched by the Federal Ministry for Digital and Transport pursues three objectives:

-1. Broad-based funding is intended tosupport effective standard measures for corporate mobility management through, for example, measures to increase and improve cycling, to convert fleets to sustainable drive types and to digitally support the coordination and control of transport processes.
+1. the programme is intended to promote effective standard measures for corporate mobility management through, for example, measures to increase and improve cycling, to convert fleets to sustainable drive types and to digitally support the coordination and control of traffic flows.
 The programme is aimed exclusively at SMEs.

 2. the initial funding is intended to support the development of location-specific concepts in corporate mobility management on the basis of standardised consulting services accompanied by suitability-tested consultants.
 The initial funding is aimed exclusively at SMEs with little or no previous experience in the field of mobility management.
 Interested mobility consultants can apply for a listing in the consultancy pool via the Federal Office for Logistics and Mobility (BALM) by submitting an application for an aptitude test .